 In accordance with Policy NCBH21: Vernacular / Traditional and Older Buildings, Estates and Streetscapes Objective 4, proposals should ensure that infill development is sympathetic to the architectural interest, character and visual amenity of the area.
 It is noted that the Architectural Conservation Officer has raised no objections in terms of the protected structure.
-However, the Planning Authority is of the opinion the Celbridge Road reads like a country road, and not that of a residential estate, and the applicant has not demonstrated that the proposal is acceptable in this context.
+However, the Planning Authority is of the opinion the Celbridge Road reads as a country road, and not that of a residential estate, and the applicant has not demonstrated that the proposal is acceptable in the receiving context.
 The applicant has provided very little evidence of the overall visual impact.
-A photomontage has been included in the Conservation Impact Statement and a single contextual elevation that has been provided shows the development.
-The contextual elevation therefore neither indicates the existing context nor an approved future context.
 Had the application been otherwise acceptable, further information could have been sought in relation to the potential visual impact as well as requesting detail on the likely future developing context.

-It is noted that the existing mews (for which there is no planning history) are built to the boundary wall and do not provide a vehicular access.
+It is noted that the existing mews development to east (for which there is no planning history) are built to the boundary wall along Celbridge Road and do not provide a vehicular access.
 It is not considered that the proposal is similar to the existing mews development.
 There are no other dwellings present in the rear gardens.
 Overall, the applicant has not demonstrated that the proposal would be acceptable in terms of the visual impact on the location.